bitsmanent/bored/README.md

 ...

 ### Web server configuration
-I can't cover all scenarious, here is the most common where you a bored instance for a single domain:
+I can't cover all scenarious, here is the most common where there is a bored instance for a single domain:

 #### nginx